Post

 ‘_layouts/default.html’

-If you check the _layouts/default.html file that forms the framework for all pages in the blog, you can see that it loads the contents of search-results.html and search-loader.html inside the <body> element.
+Looking at the _layouts/default.html file that forms the template for all pages on the blog, we can see that it loads the contents of search-results.html and search-loader.html inside the <body> element.

 1